EricLBuehler/candle-lora/README.md

 ## Examples
 See an example with Llama [here](examples/llama).
-Running on my Intel Xeon E3 CPU, inference is 3.04 toks/sec without merging, and 2.92 toks/sec after weight merging.
+Running on my Intel Xeon E3 CPU, inference is 3.04 toks/sec without merging, and 2.92 toks/sec after weight merging (a 4.1% improvement).

 ```rust
 use candle_core::{DType, Device, Module, Result, Tensor};